corda/corda-docs-portal/content/en/platform/corda/4.13/community/serialization-default-evolution.md

 ```

 Examples I, II, and III require evolution, so you need to select a constructor for them.
-Here, it's difficult to tell which constructor to use because there is no versioning.
+Here, it is difficult to tell which constructor to use because there is no versioning.
 For example, example II could use ‘alt constructor 2’ which matches
 its arguments most tightly.
 It could also use ‘alt constructor 1’ and not instantiate parameter c:

 `constructor (a: Int, b: Int, c: Int) : this(a, b, c, -1, -1)`